drewww/prism/docs/source/making-a-roguelike/part8.rst

       self.manager:enter(GameLevelState(self.display))
    end

-Okay and now if we run the game and go find ourselves a staircase we'll be able to go down to a new floor!
+If we run the game and find ourselves a staircase we'll be able to go down to a new floor!

-A couple of problems, though.
+There are a couple of problems, though.
 The new level has a completely new player on it and we're not tracking depth anywhere.

 In the next chapter
 -------------------

-We'll set up a Game object that tracks what depth we're on and manages level generation.
-We'll pass the player to the new level so that we're playing the same character all the way down.
+We'll set up a ``Game`` object that tracks what depth we're on and manages level generation.
+We'll pass the player to the new level so that we're playing as the same actor all the way down.